ssoranno/POS/README.md

 The cash box arduino code can be found in the cashBoxServer folder.

-The firebaseTesting Folder contain an ionic app that we used for testing firebase functions
+The firebaseAuth Folder contain an ionic app that we used for testing firebase functions

 ## To run ionic apps:
 install nodejs<br>